evarga/mpi-primer/README.md

 mpiexec -n 6 python mpi-mandelbrot.py --schedule=dynamic 2000 2000  74.69s user 2.55s system 550% cpu 14.027 total
 ```
 The times are lower than in the static scheduling case.
 This is especially evident when instead of increasing the
 amount of data we rise the number of iterations.
-Here is an example of a 1000x1000 image with 4000 iterations and 6
+Here is an example of a 1000x1000 image with 4000 iterations per pixel and 6
 processes:
 ```
 > time mpiexec -n 6  python mpi-mandelbrot.py --schedule=dynamic --max_iterations 4000 1000 1000